Category Archives: Season 6

 The LA Times blog is reporting that ABC added them to “soften the transition” between the finale and the local news.

-An ABC spokesperson told the LAT, “The images shown during the end credits of the ‘Lost’ finale, which included shots of Oceanic 815 on a deserted beach, were not part of the final story but were a visual aid to allow the viewer to decompress before heading into the news.”
+An ABC spokesperson told the LAT, “The images shown during the end credits of the ‘Lost’ finale, which included shots of Oceanic 815 on a deserted beach, were not part of the final story but were a visual aid to allow the viewer to decompress before heading into the news.”one mystery.

 Screenshot of Oceanic 815 wreckage is from lost-media.com.
 Click the picture twice for a larger image.